connecting

 Train Stations are huge and quite a distance from the centers.

-Enjoy Lao Journeys!
+Enjoy Lao JourneysSabaidee!

 Click Here to see more on Luang Prabang and more in Laos